iamhabbeboy/minisend-app/README.md

 ### Migration
 Run migration `php artisan migrate` to create all the tables required
 ### Seeder
-A dummy data is created to at random to make setup easy. use `php artisan db:seed`
+A dummy data is created to make setup easy. use
+`php artisan db:seed`

 ### Run Vue app test (jest)